robsmi-msfte/AVDBlueprint/README.md

     `"AzureSubscriptionID": "",`
     `"AzureTenantID": "",`
     `"AADDSDomainName": "",`
-    `"AzureEnvironmentName": "",`

     **Example:**

     `"AzureSubscriptionID": "00000000-0000-0000-0000-000000000000",`
     `"AzureTenantID": "00000000-0000-0000-0000-000000000000",`
     `"AADDSDomainName": "avd.contoso.com",`
-    `"AzureEnvironmentName": "AzureCloud",`

     The remaining parameter values can be used as they are, or you can customize to suit your environment.
 The values most likely to be modified first, are in the second "paragraph" of the file 'AVDBPParameters.json'.
 In this section you can change the OS version to be deployed, you can change the AVD Azure VM size, number of VMs to create, and more.
 Please note that as this file is in JSON format, some formatting rules must be followed:

       - String values (text) must be surrounded by quotation marks
-      - Integer values (numbers) must NOT be surrounded by quotation marks
+      - Integer values (numbers) are not surrounded by quotation marks
-      - Boolean values (True/False) must NOT be surrounded by quotation marks
+      - Boolean values (true/false) are not surrounded by quotation marks, and must be all lower case.

 * **Once parameters file editing is complete, save and close the file 'AVDBPParameters.json'**.